toddcf/code-snippets/deployment/deployment-checklist.md

   1. Paste each CSS file's code into https://autoprefixer.github.io/, then copy and paste the results back into your original file.
 (This will add or remove all appropriate prefixes for cross-browser compatibility.)
 NOTE: I find this method to be more thorough than using the Autoprefix CSS extension in SublimeText.
   2. Save all files and refresh your browser to check that nothing broke.

-## Code Validation
+### Code Validation

 Paste each file's code (one file at a time) into the following links.
 Make any corrections necessary until the results come back clean.

 1. CSS: https://jigsaw.w3.org/css-validator/#validate_by_input+with_options
 2. HTML: https://validator.w3.org/#validate_by_input

-## Minify
+### Minify

-It is possible to minify CSS and JS files for faster load times.
-(Remove comments, whitespace, etc.) There are sites online that you can use to do this.

-**However, this is only important if you have large amounts of code to compress.
-Otherwise, you are not saving that much space.**

-If you do minify, know that it makes your code very difficult for humans to read, so only do this when you're ready to launch the website.
+1. Use online sites to minify CSS and JavaScript files.
+(Remove comments, whitespace, etc.  It only makes a noticeable different with larger files, but every ms counts, so do it regardless.)
+2. Save the minified code to a version of each file with `-min` at the end.
+3. Update the links in the HTML files to point to the `-min` files instead.
+4. Keep the non-minified versions of all files for future editing (and GitHub viewing), but don't upload them to the server when you deploy.

-## Final Test
+### Final Test

 Now that you've made these changes to your files, test the entire site again: